TheMarathon Clinic

 Why your marathon paces should come from a real run

 The single biggest reason a training plan feels wrong is that its paces are guessed.
-Here's how to anchor them on reality.
+Anchor them on a real run instead.

 JHJason Hunt · 2026-06-10